MizTangerine/README_Generator/exampleREADME.md

 ## Installation

-Use 'npm init' to install the dependencies.
+Run 'npm init' to install dependencies.

 ## Usage

-'node index.js' will initiate the application.
-The new file will be called exampleREADME.md
+Application is invoked with command: 'node index.js' or 'npm start'.
+The generated README will be located in a file named 'exampleREADME.md'

 ## License

-MIT License
+The Unlicense

 Copyright (c) 2020 Clarissa Reeve